zilaeric/abm-neural-estimation/README.md

-# surrogate-smm
+# Neural Estimation of Financial Agent-Based Models: A Comparative Study

-Implementation of "Surrogate Modelling Extension of the Simulated Method of Moments".
+Implementation of "Neural Estimation of Financial Agent-Based Models: A Comparative Study".